ActiveIS-Dev-Team/ActiveIS.UmbracoForms.Loqate/README.md

 You will need to add the following key to your Web.Config:

     <add key="LoqateKey" value="YOUR SECRET KEY" />

+For each FieldType to be used with this plugin, @Model.Alias needs adding to the FieldType class.
+The views can be found in /Views/Partials/Forms/Themes/[YOURTHEME]/

 ### Contribution guidelines